 Kevin van Braak: Kebun Sejarah / Garden of History

-In the Amstelpark, Kevin van Braak is developing a project based on the history of food and crop cultivation in relation to the botanical garden in Bogor in West Java.
-For some Kevin has been doing research on this topic.
-This garden was established in 1817 and has been managed for a long time by the Dutch colonial rulers.
-It is the oldest botanical garden in Southeast Asia.
-The botanical garden was expanded considerably during the 19th century in terms of both space and diversity and played a crucial role in the introduction of exotic plants in Indonesia.
+In the Amstelpark, Kevin van Braak is developing a project based on the history of food and crop cultivation concerning the botanical garden in Bogor in West Java.
+Kevin has been researching this topic for a while.
+This botanical is the oldest botanical garden in South-East Asia, founded in 1817 and managed for a long time by the Dutch colonial rulers.
+During the 19th century, the botanical garden was greatly expanded in terms of both space and diversity, which in the end, played a crucial role in the introduction of exotic plants into Indonesia.

 In this project, Kevin connects the botanical garden of Bogor to another botanical garden, the Amstelpark.
 The Amstelpark was created for an international horticultural exhibition named the Floriade.
 While the Dutch crop and food culture has been influenced for centuries by Indonesian crops, which themselves transformed due to cultural exchanges, Indonesia was conspicuous by its absence at that second edition of the Floriade in 1972.
 Kebun Sejarah / Garden of History is a project in which the Indonesian-Dutch exchange through food cultures, migrations of crops and commonality in various ways still have a place in the Amstelpark 50 years after Floriade.